Peter Mandelson: Peerage and return to Cabinet

 In August 2011, a Freedom of Information (FOI) request showed that Mandelson had decided to approve the inclusion of technical measures, such as the disconnection of internet access, at least two months before public consultation had finished and that he had shown little interest in the consultation.
 Letters from Mandelson's office document talks with Sir Lucian Grainge, CEO of Universal Music Group, on 2 June 2009 and that on the following day Mandelson advised Lord Carter about the "possibility of [the Secretary of State] having a power to direct OfCom to go directly to introduce technical measures".
 Mandelson made the formal announcement that technical measures, including disconnection, were to be included in the Digital Economy Bill two months later on 7 August 2009.

-An opinion poll conducted by the centre-left think tank Compass found in March 2009 that Mandelson was less disliked by Labour Party members than Deputy Leader Harriet Harman.
+An opinion poll conducted by the centre-left think tank Compass found in March 2009 that Mandelson was less disliked by Labour Party members than deputy leader Harriet Harman.
 This was felt to be unusual as Mandelson "historically has been unpopular among Labour members".
-Blair's assertion in 1996, namely that "my project will be complete when the Labour Party learns to love Peter Mandelson", was seen as prophetic in late September 2009 when Mandelson was enthusiastically received at the party conference in Brighton.
-While Business Secretary, he was accused of inserting "technical measures" for online copyright infringement into the Digital Economy Act following lobbying from the music and film industry.
+Blair's assertion in 1996 that "my project will be complete when the Labour Party learns to love Peter Mandelson" was seen as prophetic in late September 2009 when Mandelson was enthusiastically received at the party conference in Brighton.
+Documents reported in February 2026 appeared to show that Mandelson lobbied JPMorgan Chase, while Business Secretary in April 2010, to underwrite the floatation of a £700M mining investment vehicle which was launched by Mandelson's friend Nat Rothschild, to the London Stock Exchange.